itsadityasai/MoneyBat/README.md

 <h2> Notes </h2>

 - To update MoneyBat's code, run 'git pull'.
 Your budget and logs will NOT be reset and you needn't run Setup.bat again.
-If you don't have git you can download the zip file and just transfer Spent.log & Wallet to the new folder.
+If you don't have git you can download the zip file and transfer logs/ & Wallet to the new folder.

 ----